gruntwork-io/docs/docs/2.0/docs/library/tutorials/creating-service-module.md

 ### Plan

 Terraform generates an execution plan using the `plan` action.
-The plan displays the resources that Terraform determines need to be created or modified.
+The plan displays the resources that terraform determines need to be created or modified.

 ```bash
 terraform plan